tanthinhdt/vietnamese-av-asr/README.md

 * `rank`: Which shard to process (from 0 to `nshard`)

 ### 3. Train K-Means model.
-Run the following command to create manifest for training, validation and test splits.
+Run the following command to train K-Means model.
 ```
 python src/process_data.py \
     --process learn_kmeans \